overwolf/overwolf.github.io/docs/topics/using-events.md

 In this guide, we'll discuss the different types of Overwolf game events features, how to register to these game events, and how to consume them from your OW app, using the [overwolf.games.events API](../api/overwolf-games-events).

+If you like to get general info updates about the currently running game, like process name, focus, command line info, you can use the [overwolf.games](../api/overwolf-games) API.
+You don't even have to register for features and real-time game events.

 ## Features Overview

 Each supported game has its own set of available features.